sol-farm/tulipv2-sdk/README.md

 * v2 strategy vault withdrawals

 As such the anchor unit tests will catch these errors masking them to prevent confusion.
 All such instances are documented both in the anchor unit test comments

+## Usage

+Before running the examples you will need to prepare the test environment to work with your accounts.
+You should have a wallet address with the following balances for tests to work properly:

+* 15 USDC
+* 1 ORCA
+* 1 ATLAS
+* 1 USDr-USDC atrix lp token

+Note, if all you're interested in is running the strategy vault test, you can have 10 USDC.